tomcritchlow/tomcritchlow.github.io/_posts/2021-12-17-side-notes.md

 I also use side-notes[^side] for call-outs and, mostly, snark.
 They're inspired by Tufte CSS and I write them in pure markdown by using footnotes and then rendering them in JS on the page as side-notes.

 [^side]: Like this!
-Hi.
+Hi again.

 Read more about that tech here [a new simpler approach to margin notes](https://tomcritchlow.com/2020/03/16/new-blogging-3/#a-new-simpler-approach-to-margin-notes).

-Then I found this 8,000 word monster from Gwern all about sidenotes on the web, with various technological solutions outlined:
+Then I found this 8,000 word monster[^monster] from Gwern all about sidenotes on the web, with various technological solutions outlined:

+[^monster]: 😱

 <blockquote class="quoteback" darkmode="" data-title="Sidenotes%20In%20Web%20Design" data-author="Gwern Branwen" cite="https://www.gwern.net/Sidenotes">
 <h1>Sidenotes In Web Design</h1>